 I can’t possibly remember here, much less record here, the thousands of masses, weddings, funerals, bar gigs, music festivals, big stage concerts, house concerts, and other musical events at which I have performed since I strummed my first guitar chord.
 Suffice it to say, I have loved almost every minute of it, and strived to be a better musician each step of the way.

 Having spent hundreds of hours formally studying the art and craft of songwriting in innumerable courses, workshops, writers’ retreats, books, videos, and you name it, I feel comfortable that I know what the “rules” are for writing good, commercially viable songs, and I feel competent to “break the rules” when appropriate.
 Most importantly perhaps, after 50 years of songwriting, I feel as though I have finally found “my voice” as a writer – I know when a song rings “true” for me, and I’ve stopped trying to “chase what’s on the radio” (much of which I don't like anyway).
-The album that I just cut in Nashville, “This Side of the Dirt,” reflects that personal realization.
+My 2018 album that I cut in Nashville, “This Side of the Dirt,” reflects that personal realization.
 It also deals with subject matter about which I can speak authentically, simply by virtue having walked long enough on this earth, for example, life, death, love, and the need to make the most of the precious time each of has in this life, however long or short that might be.